Pima County deputies have saved 3 lives this year with opioid antidote, agency says

-Three lives have been saved this year due to Pima County sheriff’s deputies’ use of Narcan, which reverses the effects of opioids, officials said Saturday.
+Three lives have been saved this year because of Pima County sheriff’s deputies’ use of Narcan, which reverses the effects of opioids, officials said Saturday.

 A 25-year-old woman was saved by deputies who responded to a possible opioid overdose in the early morning of March 25.
 They found her unconscious and barely breathing before administering two doses of the nasal spray.
 The woman regained consciousness and was taken to a hospital, a department news release said.